 - (a) Regular employees on layoff shall be recalled to available work provided they are qualified to do the available work, in order of bargaining unit service seniority.
-This is to be administered through Article 28.1 Call-in Procedure for Casual Employees. - (b) Notwithstanding Article 12 Job Postings, regular employees on layoff shall be notified of a recall to a regular position by double registered mail.
+This is to be administered through Article 28.1 Call-in Procedure for Casual Employees. - (b) Notwithstanding Article 12 Job Postings, regular employees on layoff shall be notified of a recall to a regular position by email or other traceable electronic methods.
 A regular employee being recalled must be available to return to work within five days of receipt of the notice.
-In the case of illness and injury, the Employer shall have the right to make alternate arrangements until the recalled employee is able to return to work. - (c) The regular employee on layoff shall be responsible for informing the Employer in the event they change their mailing address.
+In the case of illness and injury, the Employer shall have the right to make alternate arrangements until the recalled employee is able to return to work. - (c) The regular employee on layoff shall be responsible for informing the Employer in the event they change their mailing address or email.